microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

-Runtime classes optionally support composition – the ability for multiple class instances to be combined into what appears to be a single object from the outside.
-WinRT uses composition as a form of runtime class inheritance.
+Runtime classes optionally support composition – the ability for multiple class instances to be combined into what appears to be a single object from the outside. xlang uses composition as a form of runtime class inheritance.

-WinRT classes can optionally compose a single composable base class, which in turn may compose a single composable base class, etc. A class does not itself need to be composable in order to compose a composable base class.
+xlang classes can optionally compose a single composable base class, which in turn may compose a single composable base class, etc. A class does not itself need to be composable in order to compose a composable base class.
 Classes may only compose with a composable class as a base class.
 A composable class is not